NLnetLabs/rpki-doc/source/routinator/running.rst

 Printing a List of Valid Route Origins
 --------------------------------------

-The Routinator can print a list of valid route origins in four different formats:
+Routinator can print a list of valid route origins in four different formats:

 :csv:
      The list is formatted as lines of comma-separated values of the prefix in